-© 2008, 2014 Center for Economic and Social Justice (www.cesj.org)
+© 2014 Center for Economic and Social Justice (www.cesj.org)

-We are called to be architects of the future, not its victims.1 - R. Buckminster Fuller
+We are called to be architects of the future, not its victims....
+[Our challenge is] to make the world work for 100% of humanity, in the shortest possible time, through spontaneous cooperation without ecological offense or disadvantage of anyone.1

+- R. Buckminster Fuller